 - Second-year entry

-Our typical requirement for 2017 entry is:
+Our typical entry requirement is:

-For all programmes we require at least grade C in GCSE English Language, or equivalent.
+For all programmes, we require at least grade C in GCSE English Language or equivalent.

 - We do not specifically exclude any subjects except General Studies and we welcome unusual but relevant subjects (such as philosophy).
 We accept all foreign-language A-Levels including native languages.